taskward/taskward-v1-website/README.md

 # Taskward

-Taskward is a Todo&Task application still in development.
+Taskward is a Todo&Task application.

 ## Stack